qalmaqihir/Decoding-Data-Science---Project/README.md

 - Ensure that your Docker daemon is running before building or running the Docker container.
 - For any issues, refer to the console output for error messages or logs.

-### Customization
-- Replace `yourusername` with your actual GitHub username.
-- Adjust any instructions if your app requires additional steps or configurations.

-This format provides clear instructions for users on how to set up your Streamlit app in both environments.
-Let me know if you need any further modifications!

 </details>